Short closed geodesics and the Willmore energy: Introduction

 Finally, we discuss the optimality of \Cref{cor:main}.
 The first term in the minimum in \eqref{eq:Kling_inj_est} could be dropped if the Gauss curvature was suitably bounded from above.
 However, this is generically not possible, even for arbitrarily small Willmore energy.

-\begin{example}[Unbounded Gauss curvature] For all $\varepsilon>0$ there exists an embedding $f\colon \mathbb S^2\to\mathbb R^3$ with $\mathcal W(f)<4\pi + \varepsilon$ and $\mathcal A(f) = 1$ such that $\max K_f>1/\varepsilon$ and $\min K_f<-1/\varepsilon$. \end{example} This follows from flattening a small disk on a unit sphere as in \Cref{lem:replacement} and then replacing it with a part of the graph of the function $u$ from Toro's example \cite[Example 1]{Toro}.
-Upon rescaling $u$ and smoothing in a small neighborhood of the origin, we obtain an immersion with arbitrarily small Willmore energy, see \cite[Example 1]{DGR2017}, whereas the Gauss curvature becomes very large near the origin as we show in \Cref{lem:Toro}.
+\begin{example}[Unbounded Gauss curvature] For all $\varepsilon>0$ there exists an embedding $f\colon \mathbb S^2\to\mathbb R^3$ with $\mathcal W(f)<4\pi + \varepsilon$ and $\mathcal A(f) = 4\pi$ such that $\max K_f>1/\varepsilon$ and $\min K_f<-1/\varepsilon$. \end{example} This follows from flattening a small disk on a unit sphere as in \Cref{lem:replacement} and then replacing it with a part of the graph of the function $u$ from Toro's example \cite[Example 1]{Toro}.
+Upon rescaling $u$ and smoothing in a small neighborhood of the origin, we obtain an immersion with arbitrarily small Willmore energy, see \cite[Example 1]{DGR2017}.
+The statement of \Cref{ex:Toro} thus follows from the fact that the Gauss curvature becomes very large near the origin as we show in \Cref{lem:Toro}.

 The right hand side of \eqref{eq:Kling_inj_est} for \Cref{ex:Toro} equals $\pi/\sqrt{\max K_f}$ which is less than $\pi\sqrt{\varepsilon}$.
 However, we could not verify that \Cref{ex:Toro} indeed has small injectivity radius which leaves the following problem unsolved.